Internet-Draft Multipath QUIC November 2024

 Maximum Path Identifier:

-Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a lower path limit than was previously received.
-MAX_PATHS frames that do not increase the path limit MUST be ignored.
+Loss or reordering can cause an endpoint to receive a MAX_PATH_ID frame with a smaller Maximum Path Identifier value than was previously received.
+MAX_PATH_ID frames that do not increase the path limit MUST be ignored.

 This document defines a new transport parameter for the negotiation of enable multiple paths for QUIC, and three new frame types.
 The draft defines provisional values for experiments, but we expect IANA to allocate short values if the draft is approved.